Florian (name)

 Florian is a masculine given name borrowed from the ancient Roman name Florianus.
 The name is derived from Florus, from Latin flōrus (originally "yellow, blond", later "flowering"), related to flāvus ("yellow, blond").

-It is the name of a patron saint of Poland and the patron saint of Upper Austria.
+Saint Florian is a patron saint of Poland and Upper Austria.
 Florian (or a local equivalent) remains a common name in Austria, Germany, Switzerland, Spain, France, the Netherlands, Belgium, and Poland.